Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Theoretical approach

 From now on, we consider translational invariance, fully occupied valence states, and entirely empty conduction states, as is the case in semiconductor crystals at low temperature.
 This turns $\lambda \rightarrow c\mathbf{k}, v\mathbf{k}$, and the standard BSE Hamiltonian is obtained\cite{rohlfing2000electron,bechstedt2016many,fuchs2008efficient} as

 where $E_{c\mathbf{k}}$ and $E_{v\mathbf{k}}$ are the energies of the electronic state at point $\mathbf{k}$ in reciprocal space, and $c$ and $v$ represent conduction and valence band index, respectively.
 The term $\bar{v}^{v'c'\mathbf{k}'}_{vc\mathbf{k}}$ describes the bare Coulomb interaction, which is a short-range exchange term, and $W^{v'c'\mathbf{k}'}_{vc\mathbf{k}}$ describes the screened electron-hole Coulomb interaction that in the static approximation is computed using the inverse $\mathbf{q}$-dependent dielectric matrix $\varepsilon^{-1}(\mathbf{q}, \omega=0)$.
 Solving the eigenvalue problem for the Hamiltonian in Eq.\ \eqref{eq:bse} provides pair resonance energies $E_\Lambda$ and eigenfunctions $\mathbf{A}_\Lambda$ for excitonic states indexed by $\Lambda$.
 These are used to compute the dielectric function that can be compared to experiment, and to analyze exciton binding energies.
+The connection of the polarization function $[P(\omega)]$ from the solution of the eigenvalue problem, and the dielectric function, is identical in the static and dynamical screening case, $[\varepsilon(\omega)=1-vP(\omega)]$, see Ref.
+18 for details.